A Guide to Qualifying Times

 Gender

 Some meets accept converted times between long and short course formats.
-You can convert your times here PULL BUOY
+You can convert your times using Pull Buoy's time converter.

 Types of Entry Standards